jonatasbaldin/baunilha/README.md

 # Baunilha - Leitor de Tweets
 An application that reads someone's tweets.
 Built with Python, Flask, Bootstrap, RespoinsiveVoice.JS and love.
-The application may be running under [http://baunilha.deployeveryday.com](my blog domain).
+The application may be running under [my blog domain](http://baunilha.deployeveryday.com).

 ## How to deploy?
 I'm going to automate the whole process, so stay tuned for more information.